This is the sixth year with Gardener Cary George in charge of the Garden.

 As to the weather, this summer had the 2nd coldest July on record, coolest since 1865.
 80+ degrees reached only four times.
 The entire Summer was very cool with lots of rain, which has been attributed to the eruption of Mt.
 Pinatubo in Asia.

-Below: The path leading to the Mallard Pool and waterfall - created in 1992, shown here in 2007
+Below: The path leading to the newly dredged pool and waterfall - both created in 1992, shown here in 2007.
+The stone seats from Drake Marble were funded by The Friends in 1993.
+Photo G D Bebeau

 At the end of 1992 the Friends had financial statement assets of $45,700.
 Revenue for the year was $11,800 with $5,800 from memberships and $4,700 from sales of Martha Hellander's book.
 Expenses were $8,100.